-That Council endorse:
+That the Committee recommend that Council endorse:

-- The proposal to delay commencement of the 2023/24 internal audit plan projects (Trading Undertaking and Land Transaction Contract Review and Approval and Information Systems and Cyber Security) noting that the CEO will report to the Audit and Risk Committee any breaches or noncompliances in relation to either of these areas; and - 2.
-The development of an internal audit project plan for 2024/25 to include WHS Systems, Pool Inspection and Compliance and Asset Management Framework; - 3.
-Request the CEO to obtain quotes for external review of the City's contract management systems (with initial focus areas being the process for entry into contracts, record keeping, contract oversight and execution of
+- The proposal to delay commencement of the 2023/24 internal audit plan projects (Trading Undertaking and Land Transaction Contract Review and Approval and Information Systems and Cyber Security) noting that the CEO will report to the Audit and Risk Committee any breaches or non-compliances in relation to either of these areas; and - The development of an internal audit project plan for 2024/25 to include WHS Systems, Pool Inspection and Compliance and Asset Management Framework; - 3.
+Request the CEO to obtain quotes for external review of the City's contract management systems (with initial focus areas being the process for entry into contracts, record keeping, contract oversight and execution of contracts).

-For: Mayor Glenn Wilson, Deputy Mayor Kirsty Dellar, Cr Deborah Botica, Cr Terrence Winner, Cr Wayne Johnson, Cr Kyran O'Donnell, Cr Linden Brownley, Cr Nardia Turner and Cr Carla Viskovich Against: Nil
+For: Mayor Glenn Wilson, Deputy Mayor Kirsty Dellar, Cr Nardia

+Turner and Cr Terrence Winner